 Blogpost 6: Post a 250 word abstract and image for your paper.
 If you are doing a digital project and think you are ready, post a link (Due 8 pm, Monday, 4/24)

 - Write (and be prepared to read aloud to the class) a 3-page paper summarizing your topic, your sources, and your conclusions.
 (Time yourself: the papers should be 8 minutes long, no longer.)

 - More revisions, polishing, rewriting.

-- Members of the History Dept. faculty will be invited.
+- Members of the History Dept., administrators in the College of Arts and Sciences, and other faculty will be invited.
 Please invite your family and friends.
 There will be refreshments.

-Sat, May 7: Email Final Papers to Professor Roberts by 10 pm
+Sat, May 7: Submit Final Papers to sakai assignment by 10 pm